playgen/SUGAR-SocialGamification/articles/Users.md

 # Users
-A User is someone that interacts with the SUGAR platform.
-Examples of users can be a player of games, an administrator setting up games for the players, or a teacher reviewing aggregated data of their students' progress.
+Users are individuals interacting with the system.
+They may fulfil a range of roles including player, game master, game admin, teacher or system admin.
+Users can have metadata associated with them, such as 'nice name', '

 ## Features
-* Get all users
+* CRUD users
-* Get all users that match a name/id
+* Search users (name/id)
-* Create a new user
-* Delete a user
+* CRUD user metadata

 ## API
 * ClientAPI